Monkey hanger: Origin of the name

 According to local folklore, the term originates from an apocryphal incident in which a monkey was hanged in the town of Hartlepool, England.
 The incident goes that during the French Revolutionary and Napoleonic Wars, a French chasse-marée was wrecked in a storm off the coast of Hartlepool.
 The only survivor from the wreck was a monkey, dressed in a French Army uniform to amuse the crew.
 On finding the monkey on the beach, a group of locals decided to hold an impromptu trial.
 Because the monkey was unable to answer their questions, and because they had seen neither a monkey nor a Frenchman before, they concluded that the monkey must be a French spy.
 Being found guilty, the animal was sentenced to death and hanged on the beach.
+In another version of the story, the monkey in question was not a real monkey, but a powder monkey, a small boy who worked below deck.

 An earlier and remarkably similar monkey-hanging legend, with a similar associated song, refers to the inhabitants of Boddam, Aberdeenshire.
 With comparable lyrics and scansion ("And the Boddamers hung the Monkey, O"), it is plausible that 19th-century Tyneside concert hall songwriter and performer, Ned Corvan, heard and adapted the song while travelling in the Scottish Lowlands with Blind Willie Purvis.
 Similar stories have also been told about Mevagissey in Cornwall and Greenock in Scotland.